CompassLabs/langchain_compass_introduction/README.md

 ## 4. Building a Simple ReAct Agent Using LangChain

+LangChain is a popular framework for building AI agents that can process and respond to language inputs.
+The ReAct paradigm—short for “Reason and Act”—encourages the agent to think step-by-step before taking an action.

+Here’s how you can set up a LangChain ReAct agent equipped with the LangChain-Compass DeFi tools:

-To get started, you’ll need to add your OpenAI API key to a .env file in the root of your project.
+1. To get started, you’ll need to add your OpenAI API key to a .env file in the root of your project.
 This keeps your credentials secure and separate from your codebase.

 ```
 OPENAI_API_KEY=your_openai_api_key_here